loopbackio/loopback-next/docs/site/HasMany-relation.md

 routes, you need to perform the following steps:

 1. Add a property to your model to access related model instances.
+2. Add a foreign key property in the target model referring to the source model's id.
-2. Modify the source model repository class to provide access to a constrained target model repository.
+3. Modify the source model repository class to provide access to a constrained target model repository.
-3. Call the constrained target model repository CRUD APIs in your controller methods.
+4. Call the constrained target model repository CRUD APIs in your controller methods.

 ## Defining a hasMany Relation